-Who needs to file an FBAR?
 Do you have a foreign bank account?
-Was the balance in your account(s) greater than $10,000 in total ?
-If the answer is yes to both, a U.S. taxpayer must file an "FBAR," a Foreign Bank Account Report.
-The new name of "FBAR" is FinCEN Report 114.
+Was the balance in your financial account(s) greater than $10,000 in total at any time during the calendar year?
+If the answer is yes to both, a U.S. taxpayer must file a Foreign Bank Account Report (FBAR).
+FBAR refers to FinCEN Report 114.
 FinCEN is an acronym for Financial Crimes Enforcement Network.

-The threshold for the filing requirement is for a U.S. taxpayer with the aggregate value of all foreign account balances (Bank accounts, Savings accounts, Investment accounts, Securities accounts, Mutual Funds.
-Foreign Trusts, Foreign Retirement Plans, Foreign Business and/or Corporate Accounts, Foreign-issued life insurance or annuity contracts with cash value, Foreign Accounts held in a Controlled Foreign Corporation, or Foreign Accounts held in a Passive Foreign Investment Company) that exceed $10,000 at any point of time during the calendar year.
+The threshold for the filing requirement is for a U.S. taxpayer with the aggregate value of all foreign account balances (Bank accounts, Savings accounts, Investment accounts, Securities accounts, Mutual Funds, Foreign Trusts, Foreign Retirement Plans, Foreign Business and/or Corporate Accounts, Foreign-issued life insurance or annuity contracts with cash value, Foreign Accounts held in a Controlled Foreign Corporation, or Foreign Accounts held in a Passive Foreign Investment Company) that exceed $10,000 at any point of time during the calendar year.
 Once your foreign accounts exceed $10,000 in total, you must report all of the foreign accounts.

 The FBAR is filed every year to the US Treasury Department via FinCEN (not to the IRS).
 The FBAR does not generate any additional tax — it simply exists as a reporting requirement.
 This “Disclosure” prevents the hiding of foreign assets and income as a way to avoid US income tax.
 Failure to file the FBAR can result in significant civil and/or criminal penalties.